I Don't Know How She Does It: Plot

 After a meeting in Cleveland, Kate and Jack go to dinner.
-Jack brings Kate to a bowling alley.
+Afterwards, he takes her bowling.
 Kate reassures Allison that there is nothing romantic between them.
-Kate informs Momo that she will be taking five days off from work to spend time with her family in Atlanta.
+She later informs Momo that she will be taking five days off from work to spend time with her family in Atlanta for Thanksgiving.

 Momo reveals to Kate that she is planning to keep the baby.
 Later, Bunce teases Kate for taking time off from work.
-While in Atlanta, Kate decides to silence her phone and be fully present during the week.
+While in Atlanta, she silences her phone to be fully present during the week.
 All is going well as Kate prepares Thanksgiving dinner for the family.
-Before Kate leaves, Ben finally speaks his first words, "Bye Bye, Mama".
+She is called back to work, but before she leaves, Ben finally speaks his first words, "Bye Bye, Mama".

 Before the pitch, Momo experiences morning sickness.
 Despite her initial worries, Kate is reassured by Jack that the pitch went well.
-Jack informs Kate that he will be having lunch with the investor.
+He informs her that he will be having lunch with the investor.
 The lunch goes well, but Jack later realizes he had many missed calls from Kate.
-The missed calls are from Richard, who could not get in touch with Kate.
-He calls to inform Kate that Ben has fallen down the stairs and hits his head.
-Kate rushes back to join them in the hospital, after which Kate and Richard have a fight.
-The next morning, Kate promises to build a snowman with the family.
-At work, Kate receives a phone call from Jack.
+The missed calls are from Richard, who could not get in touch with her.

+The calls were to inform Kate that Ben has fallen down the stairs and hit his head.
+She rushes back to join them in the hospital, after which Kate and Richard have a fight.
+The next morning, she promises to build a snowman with the family the next time it snows.
+At work, Kate receives a phone call and surprise visit from Jack.
 He confesses his romantic feelings for her.
-Kate appreciates his feelings for her but states that she is very much in love with Richard and only wants to be with him.
+Kate appreciates his feelings but states that she is very much in love with Richard and only wants to be with him.

-Kate bids Jack farewell and rushes off to Emily's kindergarten.
-Kate and Richard walk to each other and Kate apologizes for prioritizing work over family.
-Richard tells her that he will be taking on more responsibility.
+Kate bids Jack farewell and rushes off to Emily's kindergarten, upon seeing it is snowing.
+She and Richard walk towards each other and she apologizes for prioritizing work over family.
+He tells her that he will be taking on more responsibility.
 The Momsters then appear, with Kate proudly exclaiming that she indeed brought a store-bought pie to the bake sale.
 Months later, Momo gives birth to a baby boy.